- What You Need to Know About Violating a Custody Agreement

 - Step 3: Filing a Motion to Enforce

-- What Is Contempt of Court?
+- What Is Contempt of Court for a Parenting Plan Violation in Illinois?

 - Can Custody Be Changed?